On the regularity of almost stable relations: Introduction

-The techniques we use to prove this theorem are essentially model-theoretic and fall within the area of generalized local stability theory.
-Our methods will also yield an arithmetic regularity lemma concerning almost stable subsets of finite groups (see Theorem C below).
-The latter result extends previous works on stable sets \cite{CPT18,ADJ21,C21,TW19,TW20}, i.e. sets with a stable Cayley-like graph, and fit into the framework of applications of local stability theory to additive combinatorics.
+and for every $i,j\geq 1$, the relation $E\vert_{U_i\times V_j}$ is $\eps$-homogeneous. \end{teoB} Following Malliaris and Pillay \cite{PM15}, we use model-theoretic techniques to refine this theorem by showing that the sets $U_1,\ldots,U_r$ can be chosen to be Boolean combinations of neighbourhoods of the form $E(x,b)$ and $\neg E(x,b)$, and likewise for $V_1,\ldots,V_s$.
+In addition, the complexity of these Boolean combinations is uniform on $k$, $\eps$ and $\delta$ (see Theorem \ref{regularmeasure} and Theorem \ref{fgraphs}).
+Note that our result resembles \cite[Theorem 5.6]{AFP17}, an important precedent in the literature which provided a similar regularity lemma in finite graphs.
+On the other hand, as a corollary of Theorem \ref{regularmeasure}, we answer a question of \cite[Page 14]{AMP242} by giving a model-theoretic account of \cite[Theorem 6.13]{TW21} (see also \cite{EFR86}).

+As noted above, in this article we develop a framework in which almost stable relations as described earlier can be systematically studied from a model-theoretic perspective, with the additional aim of contributing to the transition from stability to almost stability which is already in progress in the aforementioned literature.

-Over the past few years, several works have relaxed the notion of stability, allowing model-theoretic techniques from local stability theory to be applied beyond the stable context \cite{CT24,CM22,AMP242,TW23}.
+Indeed, over the past few years, several works have relaxed the notion of stability to \emph{almost stability} allowing model-theoretic techniques from local stability theory to be applied beyond the stable context \cite{AFP17,CT24,CM22,AMP242,TW23}.
 The central notion in all these works is what we call here \emph{almost sure stable relations}: in the presence of a measure $\mu$, a relation $E$ is almost sure stable if, for some natural number $k$, we have that $\mu(\mcl{H}_k(E))=0$.
-This relaxation of stability is robust from a combinatorial perspective in the sense that it is insensitive to perturbations by sets of measure zero.

-In this paper we set a general model-theoretic framework in which we generalize almost sure stable relations to $\ideal$\emph{-stable formulas} (see Definition \ref{Istabformula}), where $\ideal$ is an $S_1$-ideal of definable sets, as introduced by Hrushovski \cite{EH12} (see Definition \ref{S1}).
+This weakening of stability is robust from a combinatorial perspective as it is insensitive to perturbations by sets of measure zero.
+We generalize almost sure stable relations to $\ideal$\emph{-stable formulas} (see Definition \ref{Istabformula}), where $\ideal$ is an $S_1$-ideal of definable sets, as introduced by Hrushovski \cite{EH12} (see Definition \ref{S1}).
 When $\ideal$ is the family of sets of measure zero with respect to a Keisler measure (that is, a finitely additive probability measure on the Boolean algebra of definable sets), we recover the setting of almost sure stable relations (see Fact \ref{widetuple}).